World of Warcraft: The War Within: Legacy of Arathor

-After receiving reports of unrest in the human kingdom of Stromgarde, Faerin volunteers to visit her people's ancestral home and joins its ruler, Lord Danath Trollbane, and the leader of the Mag'har orcs, Overlord Geya'rah, in traveling to the Arathi Highlands.
+Having received reports of unrest in the human kingdom of Stromgarde, Faerin volunteers to visit her people's ancestral home and joins its ruler, Lord Danath Trollbane, and the leader of the Mag'har orcs, Overlord Geya'rah, in traveling to the Arathi Highlands.
 They discover a settlement under attack by the Defias Brotherhood bandit organization, who had been recruited into the human supremacist faction, the Red Dawn.
 Danath informs Faerin of his incarcerated niece, Lady Marran Trollbane, who previously attempted to reignite a war with the Horde and evict them from the highlands in the name of human superiority.
 (Note: During the events of the Heartlands novella) Faerin and Danath then visit the city of Stromgarde, where they find its citizens starving and lacking resources as Danath has committed his kingdom's troops to the campaign in Khaz Algar.
 Faerin works with Danath's second-in-command, Veronica Nials, to dispel Marran's loyalists who were harassing non-humans and seeking support from disgruntled human sympathizers.
-Faerin then visits Marran in her cell and learns that she is the Red Dawn's leader, and leaves to warn Danath.
+Faerin then visits Marran in her cell and learns that she is the leader of the Red Dawn, and leaves to warn Danath.

-After being informed by Nials that Danath had been called to the orcish stronghold of Hammerfall, Faerin stops at a human settlement along the way but finds its people massacred by the fanatical Scarlet Crusade cult, who had allied with the Red Dawn.
-She then meets with the aging orc Eitrigg in Hammerfall, who had begun sheltering human refugees, but finds that Danath is missing.
+After being informed by Nials that Danath had been called to the orcish stronghold of Hammerfall, Faerin stops at a human settlement along the way and finds its people massacred by the fanatical Scarlet Crusade cult, who had allied with the Red Dawn.
+She then meets with the aging orc Eitrigg in Hammerfall, who had begun sheltering human refugees, but discovers that Danath is missing.
 The human refugees are revealed to be spies from the Syndicate, a criminal organization that had also aligned with the Red Dawn.
-After liberating Hammerfall, Faerin, Geya'rah, and Eitrigg find evidence of an ambush where Danath had been abducted, but discover that orcish weapons had been planted at the scene so they would take the blame, potentially inciting a war.
+After liberating Hammerfall, Faerin, Geya'rah, and Eitrigg find evidence of an ambush where Danath had been abducted and discover that orcish weapons had been planted at the scene so they would take the blame, potentially inciting a war.
 Hoping to prevent further conflict, Geya'rah and Eitrigg head to the Red Dawn's base of operations and rescue the captured Danath.
 Faerin seeks help in Stromgarde, but is quickly captured when she discovers that Nials had been working for Marran and released her as part of a coup to take control of the city.
 While Danath's forces battle the Red Dawn in the city streets, Faerin escapes confinement and defeats Marran in a duel.
 Instead of making Marran a martyr, Danath banishes her from his kingdom, along with Nials and the loyalists.
 While remaining disappointed at seeing her ancestral home reduced to civil war, Faerin agrees to help Danath and Eitrigg rebuild and ensure Stromgarde's future.